Will Speck and Josh Gordon: Career

 Will Speck and Josh Gordon met when they were paired for a group assignment at the New York University Tisch School of the Arts.
-They became friends, and wrote screenplays together in Los Angeles in 1994.
+They became friends and wrote screenplays together in Los Angeles in 1994.
 Gordon joined the writing staff of the sitcom Mad About You and Speck worked with Fox 2000 Pictures as a creative executive.
 They wrote and directed the short films Angry Boys and Culture in 1997.
 Culture starred Philip Seymour Hoffman and earned Best Narrative Short Film at the Chicago International Film Festival and an Academy Award nomination for Best Live Action Short Film.
 Gordon said the two shorts were "the first times we expressed our sensibility on film."

 Speck and Gordon made their feature directorial debut in 2007 with the comedy Blades of Glory, starring Will Ferrell, Jon Heder, Will Arnett, and Amy Poehler.
 It was both a critical and commercial success, earning over $145 million at the box office.
 Also in 2007, they worked on the sitcom Cavemen as writers, directors, and executive producers.
 The distributor ABC struggled to promote the series, and it received mixed reviews; the Chicago Tribune called it one of the worst television shows ever made.
 In 2010, Speck and Gordon directed Jennifer Aniston and Jason Bateman in the romantic comedy film The Switch; it was met with mixed reviews, particularly for its screenplay.
 In 2013, they directed the interactive social film The Power Inside, which was nominated for the Daytime Emmy Award for Outstanding New Approaches in a Drama Series.

 Speck and Gordon also directed hundreds of commercials.
 Their most notable ones are the GEICO Cavemen campaign ("So easy, a caveman could it do") that inspired the show Cavemen, a "Make Homosexuals Marry" commercial with Justin Long and Mike White, and an advertisement promoting organ donation, titled "World's Biggest Asshole", starring Thomas Jane and the voice of Arnett.
 Forbes magazine listed "World's Biggest Asshole" as one of the best advertisements of 2016.
 At the Cannes Lions International Festival of Creativity, the commercial's sponsor was awarded ten Golden Lions (three golds, two silvers, and five bronzes).
 In 2016, Speck and Gordon directed two episodes of the series Flaked, starring Arnett, and the movie Office Christmas Party, starring Aniston and Bateman.
 In 2021, their animated television series Hit-Monkey, based on the Marvel Comics character, was released on Hulu.
 Their next work, the musical film Lyle, Lyle, Crocodile based on the children's book and starring Shawn Mendes, was released in 2022.
-They directed a science fiction movie called Distant, which is scheduled to be released in 2023.
+Their latest project was the science fiction movie Long Distance, which wrapped filming in 2020 and was released in 2024.